temperlang/temperlang-blog/posts/tangle-of-strings.md

 </div>

-Could Python and JavaScript come up with different answers to this basic string question?!?
+How could Python and JavaScript come up with different answers to this basic string question?!?

 <!-- more -->